AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: Introduction

 When the cosmological constant is positive or zero, there is a finite class of topologically non-equivalent three dimensional spacetimes.
-However, in the case of the negative cosmological constant, there is an infinite class of topologically non-equivalent three dimensional spacetimes~\cite{SC}.
+In contrast, with a negative cosmological constant, there is an infinite class of topologically non-equivalent three dimensional spacetimes~\cite{SC}.
 Thus, AdS$_{3}$ spacetime exhibits rich topological properties.
 The conformal boundary of the genus zero Euclidean AdS$_{3}$ spacetime is a cylinder.
-All genus one AdS$_{3}$ spacetimes are handlebodies.
-Higher genus AdS$_{3}$ spacetimes can be categorized as either handlebodies or non-handlebodies~\cite{XY1, XY2, HSB}.
-Some studies indicate that the contribution of non-handlebody spacetime to the partition function is small compared to that of handlebody spacetime~\cite{XY2, HSB}.
-Therefore, for simplicity, we focus on the AdS$_{3}$ handlebody spacetime in this work.
+All genus one AdS$_{3}$ spacetimes are handlebodies, whereas higher genus AdS$_{3}$ spacetimes can be either handlebodies or non-handlebodies~\cite{XY1, XY2, HSB}.
+A handlebody has only one boundary, while a non-handlebody has multiple disconnected boundaries~\cite{XY1,XY2,HSB,JL}.
+That is, in a non-handlebody spacetime, the boundaries are connected only through the bulk and cannot be connected through the boundary itself~\cite{JL}.
+Studies by Maldacena, Maoz, and other researchers have highlighted certain puzzles associated with the non-handlebody solutions of the Einstein equations in the context of AdS/CFT duality~\cite{JL,PE,PEO,MVR,DMJ}.
+However, in three dimensional spacetime, some research suggests that the contribution of non-handlebody spacetimes to the partition function is small compared to that of handlebody spacetimes~\cite{XY2, HSB}.
+Therefore, for simplicity, this work focuses on AdS$_{3}$ handlebody spacetimes.